Tighes Hill

 Tighes Hill features high concentrations of group households, with a fairly typical median household size

-Family households constitute 67.2% of all households, including 25.5% couples with children, 27.7% couples without children, and 12.4% single parent families.
-Non-family households comprise the remaining 32.8%, with lone person households at 23.4% and group households making up 9.1%.
-The median household size is 2.4 people, which aligns with the Rest of NSW average.
+Family households constitute 67.2% of all households, consisting of 25.5% couples with children, 27.7% couples without children, and 12.4% single parent families.
+Non-family households comprise the remaining 32.8%, with lone person households at 23.4% and group households making up 9.1% of the total.
+The median household size is 2.4 people, which aligns with the average for the Rest of NSW.

 Frequently Asked Questions - Households